Wissenschaft vernetzen.

 Die Junge Akademie Schweiz vernetzt Nachwuchsforschende aus verschiedensten Wissenschaftsbereichen und bildet ein inspirierendes Umfeld für inter- und transdisziplinäre Begegnungen und innovative Ideen.
 Die Mitglieder sind Ansprechpartner:innen für die Schweizer Wissenschaft und gelten als die junge Stimme der Akademien der Wissenschaften Schweiz.

-Navigating the media as Early Career Academics
+Navigating the Media as Early Career Academics

 This project is intended to offer a platform for members of the Swiss Young Academy to engage in dialogue, discussion, and critical reflection regarding their relation to the media, provide the opportunity for hands-on training, as well as collect and share the learnings gained on these systemic issues.